TOPIC : Visionary and integrated solutions to improve well-being and health in cities

 - more comprehensive assessment of the sustainability and resilience of cities through the development of health and well-being indicators;

-- establishing innovative monitoring systems to measure benefits and capture the multiple co-benefits created by nature-based solutions in terms of health and well-being.
+- establishing innovative monitoring systems to measure effects (both positive and negative) and capture the multiple co-benefits created by nature-based solutions in terms of health and well-being.

 For the purposes of this topic, the definition of a 'city' is to be understood according to the harmonised definition of a city established by the OECD and the European Commission, which can be found at: